Virji Vora: Last days

-Virji Vora suffered a major setback when the Maratha chief Shivaji raided Surat in 1664.
+Virji Vora suffered a major setback when the Maratha emperor Shivaji raided Surat in 1664.
 On 7 January 1664, Maratha soldiers demolished his residence and warehouses, and looted a large amount of money, along with pearls, rubies, emeralds, and diamonds.
 Volquard Iverson, a Dutch eye-witness, states that Shivaji got, "six barrels of gold, money, pearls, gems and other precious wares" from Virji.
 The French traveler Jean de Thévenot, who visited Surat in the 1660s and developed a friendship with Virji, also wrote about the huge monetary loss suffered by him during the Shivaji's raid.
 William Foster estimates this loot to be worth £50,000.

 Even after the Maratha raid, Virji was not completely ruined, as his assets were distributed across a number of centers outside Surat.
 The Subahdar of Surat sent Virji and Haji Zahid Beg to the Mughal Court at Agra to convince the authorities to fortify the town.
 An English letter dated 27 November 1664 states: "Haji Zahid Beg and Virji Vora, the two greatest merchants of this town, hold up their heads still and are for great bargains; so that it seems Shivaji hath not carried away all, but left them a competency to carry on their trade."

 The last references to Virji occur in the English records of 1670, which talk about an Armenian merchant called Khwaja Minaz buying broad cloth on behalf of Virji Vora, and Virji's grandson Nanchand purchasing tin and copper.
 Virji had grown old by 1670, and suffered another setback during Shivaji's second raid of Surat in 1670.
 The English and Dutch records of Surat's merchants and brokers do not mention him after 1670.

 François Martin, who served as the head of the French operations in Surat during 1681-1686, wrote about a set of banker-cum-merchants whom he always referred to as "the brothers Boras."
 Lotika Varadarajan, writing in 1976, said: "In sifting through the material it appears more than probable that one of the two brothers was Virji Vora".
 However, Makrand Mehta (1991) believes that the English records would have certainly mentioned Virji if he had lived beyond 1670.
 He therefore speculates that Virji likely died in 1670.
 B. G. Gokhale assumes that Virji might have retired from the business after his grandson Nanchand took over the business, and might have died in 1675.
 Paul Dundas also believes that Virji died in 1675.